 Gold and marijuana stocks went ballistic Friday.
 With the curve flattening in most countries and unimaginable monetary stimulus and government support, equities and confidence is stabilizing.
 The largest benefactor to date is gold and gold equities, which are in an indisputable bull market with both trading at multi-year highs.
-From the GDX which hit a new seven-year high of $36.68, to the GDXJ which is now flirting with $46, valuations in gold stocks is soaring.
 While I will go into more detail on the gold equities in a moment, we have to recognize the flood of capital back into weed stocks.

 The Canadian Marijuana Index was up an astounding 27% on Friday alone.